coderefinery/modular-type-along/content/learning-outcomes.md

   modular in a way that lets you split the steps and parallelize.
 - Think about **global vs local** data structures.
 It is not easy to separate them right.
+- Understand how a command line interface to a code can improve usability and also make the code more versatile (to be combined with workflow management tools).
 - Connect modular code development to the remaining lessons (version control, testing, documentation, reusability).